Rouquier's conjecture and diagrammatic algebra: The structure of the categories

-Each simple module is the unique quotient of a unique standard module, so we can index these by multipartitions as well; we denote the simple quotient of $S_\xi$ by $L_\xi$, and its projective cover by $P_\xi$.
+Each simple module is the unique simple quotient of a unique standard module, so we can index these by multipartitions as well; we denote the simple quotient of $S_\xi$ by $L_\xi$, and its projective cover by $P_\xi$.
 These simple modules (and also the projectives) carry a natural crystal structure for $\gu$, induced by taking the unique simple quotient of $\eF_iL_\xi$ or $\eE_iL_\xi$.
 This gives a crystal structure on multipartitions determined by the weighting $\vartheta$.

-\begin{definition} The {\bf $\boldsymbol \vartheta$-weighted crystal structure} on the space of $\ell$-multipartitions is defined as follows: drawing the partitions in Russian style, one places a close parenthesis over each addable box of residue $i$, and an open parenthesis over each removable box of residue $i$. \begin{itemize} \item The Kashiwara operator $\tilde{e}_i$ removes the box under the leftmost uncancelled open parenthesis and sends the partition to 0 if there is no uncancelled open parenthesis. \item The Kashiwara operator $\tilde{f}_i$ adds a box under the rightmost uncancelled closed parenthesis and sends the partition to 0 if there is no uncancelled closed parenthesis. \end{itemize} \end{definition} In the Uglov case, this crystal structure is precisely that described by Tingley \cite[3.2]{Ting3} in terms of abaci; in general, this crystal will coincide with that of the Uglovation. \begin{corollary} The map sending a multipartition to $L_\xi$ intertwines the $ \vartheta$-weighted crystal structure with that defined by the categorification functors. \end{corollary} \begin{proof} This is an instant consequence of \cite[5.1]{LoHWCI}. \end{proof}
+\begin{definition} The {\bf $\boldsymbol \vartheta$-weighted crystal structure} on the space of $\ell$-multipartitions is defined as follows: drawing the partitions in Russian style, one places a close parenthesis over each addable box of residue $i$, and an open parenthesis over each removable box of residue $i$. \begin{itemize} \item The Kashiwara operator $\tilde{e}_i$ removes the box under the leftmost uncancelled open parenthesis and sends the partition to 0 if there is no uncancelled open parenthesis. \item The Kashiwara operator $\tilde{f}_i$ adds a box under the rightmost uncancelled closed parenthesis and sends the partition to 0 if there is no uncancelled closed parenthesis. \end{itemize} \end{definition} In the Uglov case, this crystal structure is precisely that described by Tingley \cite[3.2]{Ting3} in terms of abaci; in general, this crystal will coincide with that of the Uglovation.
+It follows immediately from \cite[5.1]{LoHWCI} that: \begin{corollary} The map sending a multipartition to $L_\xi$ intertwines the $ \vartheta$-weighted crystal structure with that defined by the categorification functors. \end{corollary}

 \excise{